 It was decided to make the tomb more imposing by adding a series of steps, giving the monument a stairway.
 An appearance that could symbolically facilitate the ascent of the king’s soul to heaven.
 The mastaba was thus elevated first with four steps and then an additional two, resulting in a total of six steps.

-One visible entrance that dates back to the 26th Dynasty was dug on the southern side of the pyramid leads directly to the great central shaft.
-A great discovery of 40,000 stone vessels of the most varied forms and materials was made in the funerary apartment of the Step Pyramid.
+One visible entrance dates back to the 26th Dynasty.
+It was dug on the south side of the pyramid.
+It leads directly to the great central shaft.
+A major discovery was made in the Step Pyramid’s funerary apartment.
+Archaeologists found 40,000 stone vessels there.
+The vessels came in many shapes and were made from different materials.
 Many of the vessels were made from alabaster, diorite, limestone, and slate.
 Some vessels were polished, faceted as fluted while others bore inscriptions, engraved or painted in colors, with both royal and non-royal names.
 Among the royal names are those of the 1st and 2nd Dynasty rulers.

 The extensive ground lying between the mortuary temple and the north pavilion is called the Serdab Courtyard.
 This Serdab (Cellar) consists of a small enclosed chamber in which the north wall is a pair of round observation holes.
 Through them, the statue of the sitting Djoser gazed out on the forecourt of the whole tomb complex and on the rituals performed there.
 A life-sized statue of Djoser in limestone is now displayed in the Egyptian Museum in Cairo.
 It represents the ruler sitting on the throne wearing a close-fitting mantle and a long tripartite wig, as well as the Nemes crown.